Glossary TermApril 20, 2024

 Liquidation = $27,000

-Short position (betting price goes down):
+Short position (betting on falling prices):

 Liquidation Price = Entry Price × (1 + 1/Leverage)